JLHuerta7/GaCDCourseProject2/CodeBook.md

 - **Type**: a factor indicating if values were used for training (train) or testing (test) ML algorithms
 - **Activity**: a string indicating the activity performed by the subject when the data was taken.
 There are six possible cases: walking, walking upstairs, walking downstairs, sitting, standing or laying

+#### Second dataframe(data2)
 The second dataframe contains:

 - **Activity**: as described for dataframe 1
 - **Subject**: as described for dataframe 1
 - **Features averages**: as described above, averages were taken as the arithmetic mean.
-A different approach with the standard deviations could have been to calculate the full variance of the dataset, but this was not interpreted as required
+A different approach with the standard deviations could have been to calculate the full variance of the dataset, but this was not interpreted as the required average